Eagle Eyes Pilot

 2. Tap the saved point.

-3. Tap the "++" circle icon — a red line will draw from your drone's location to that point, helping you navigate back.
+3. Tap the "++" circle icon.
+A red line will draw from your drone's location to that point, helping you navigate back.

 🎯 How do I recalibrate or re-center the gimbal in Eagle Eyes Pilot?